|an industrial kit for glass, minerals, rocks, and stones||kilns at paragonkilns.co.uk|

 |USING THIS TUMBLER FOR JEWELLERY AND SILVER|

-If you've already bought this tumbler for glass, rocks, and stones, but now want to polish jewellery and metals, you'll need 1000gms of mixed-shape, rust-resistant, stainless-steel shot and 225cc of special cleaner and corrosion inhibitor.
+If you've already bought this tumbler for glass, minerals, rocks, and stones, but now want to try jewellery, metals, and silver, you'll need 1000gms of mixed-shape, rust-resistant, stainless-steel shot and 225cc of special cleaner and corrosion inhibitor.

 However, grits and polish are a bit like sandy toothpaste, and cleaning out a drum completely, storing the grit, and swapping back to shot is messy and tedious.
 And I wouldn't recommend using the same single drum for grits and shot as one stray grit particle in the shot will scratch your work.